Understanding Einstein’s Special Relativity Physics

 Events at R and S have timelike separation for Abel, with R happening before S.

-For Bar, her view of the first event R at also happens after her view of S at .
+Bar also sees that the first event R at happens after her view of S at .

 In general, there is no speed that Bar can attain that would change her perception of the order of the events R and S. The more slowly Bar travels relative to Abel, the more nearly her perception agrees with that of Abel.
 See the diagram below where Bar is travelling faster.